 Acanthocereus tetragonus “Fairy Castle Cactus” can be propagated from stem cuttings or seeds, although you may experience the best success with stem cuttings.

-“Fairy Castle Cactus” can be propagated from the seeds of its fruit, although this is not recommended as it’s such a slow grower.
-Sow your seeds in a well-draining soil.
-You can grow “Fan Aloe” seeds outdoors if you live in an zone above 9a.
+“Fairy Castle Cactus” can be propagated from the seeds of its fruit, although this is not recommended as it's such a slow grower.
+Sow your seeds in well-draining soil.
+You can grow “Fairy Castle Cactus” seeds outdoors if you live in a zone above 9a.
 If you live in a cooler area, you can begin sowing indoors under a grow light or on a seed mat.